 Many people understand the basics of lotions and creams and how they moisturize and nourish the skin.
 But what about CBD mixed with creams and balms?
-How does topical CBD work?
+How do CBD topicals (ie: a CBD ointment) work?
+What will a CBD topical do for you?

 By now, you’ve probably seen CBD products in the form of oils and tinctures.
 True enough, most CBD products are sold as edibles to be orally ingested.
 However, that’s just one way of using CBD.